Crimes for Loitering and Prowling

 Those elements are explained in Florida’s Standard Jury Instruction for crimes charged under Fla.
 Std.
 Jury Instr.
 (Crim) 29.7.

-The term “alarm” or “immediate concern” has been defined to take into account whether the defendant did any of the following actions:
+For purposes of Florida’s statute prohibiting prowling or loitering, the term “alarm” or “immediate concern” has been defined to take into account whether the defendant did any of the following actions:

 - attempted to conceal himself or herself or any object he or she was carrying;